Yakima’s interim police chief wants to add more bicycle patrols

-The police chief says cops on bikes can observe areas difficult to see from squad cars.
+The chief says cops on bikes can observe areas difficult to see from squad cars.

-YAKIMA, Wash. — Bicycle patrols are nothing new to Yakima.
-They’re often used downtown on summer weekends and in the Franklin Park area during music festivals and other big community events.
+YAKIMA — Bicycle patrols are nothing new to Yakima.
+They’re often used downtown on summer weekends and during music festivals and other big community events.

-But interim Chief Gary Jones wants to put more officers on bikes, and not just when downtown tasting rooms, restaurants and theaters are busy.
+But interim Chief Gary Jones wants more officers on bikes and not just when downtown tasting rooms, restaurants and theaters are busy.

-He hopes to integrate bicycle patrols with the department’s street crime unit because cops on bikes are more mobile in some situations; they can peer into areas difficult to see from squad cars and are less noticeable.
+He hopes to integrate bicycle patrols with the department’s street crime unit, because cops on bikes are more mobile in some situations; they can peer into areas that are less noticeable to see from squad cars.

+Currently, bicycle patrols are mostly conducted by officers willing to work overtime.
+The program’s cost is covered by a four-year, $50,000 renewable federal grant.

 Most Read Local Stories